cshum/levi/README.md

 All fields are indexed by default.
 Set `options.fields` object to specify fields to be indexed.

+Callback with error or result.
+Returns a promise if no callback function given.

 ```js
 // string as value
 lv.put('a', 'Lorem Ipsum is simply dummy text.', function (err) { ... })